 This note sets out the main differences between employment and self-employment.
 It discusses the timing of payment, national insurance contributions (NIC), expenses, statutory payments, leave entitlements and (briefly) employment rights.
 It does not cover those who work through agencies (for which, see the Agency workers guidance note).

-From the individual’s perspective, employment status matters because it determines the tax and NIC on his earnings, as well as his statutory rights.
+Employment status matters for individuals because it determines the tax and NIC on their earnings, as well as their statutory rights.
 From the engager’s perspective, miscategorisation may trigger PAYE and NIC assessments, as well as claims for employment rights and / or statutory payments.
 Getting employment status wrong can be very expensive.

 Remember that this note and the other notes on employment status are only a summary, and do not cover all situations.
 You may need to take further advice.
 For the position of those working through personal service companies and the IR35 rules, see the Personal service companies ― overview guidance note.

 This guidance note, and the other related guidance notes on employment status, sets out the position before the coronavirus (COVID-19) pandemic.
 However, there have been various measures introduced to help employers and employees affected by the coronavirus pandemic.
 You are strongly advised to read the Coronavirus (COVID-19) and Employment Taxes ― overview guidance note, as that commentary summarises the current position.

 In July 2017, the Taylor Review recommended several significant changes to the current legal position.
 In February 2018, as part of its response to the Taylor Review, the Government published a consultation document on options for reforming and improving the employment status tests for both employment rights and tax purposes.
 In December 2018, this was followed by the ‘Good Work Plan’.
 The main points of the Taylor Review, the 2018 Consultation and the Good Work Plan, which are relevant to this guidance note, are summarised under the heading ‘The Taylor Review and afterwards’ below.